 Is Starlink latency good enough for online gaming?

-48 ms is a higher latency than the median fixed broadband latency, but it is still within an acceptable range for online gaming.
+The typical Starlink latency of 50 ms is a higher than some other kinds of broadband internet, but it is still within an acceptable range for online gaming.
 If you visit the Starlink subreddit on Reddit, you’ll find many reports from online gamers using the service without any lag.
 Typically, latency figures 100 ms or below will work fine for online gaming.
 Above 100 ms, lag becomes noticeable.

 Does Starlink throttle speeds?

-Yes, Starlink will slow down speeds for RV, Best Effort, and Portability customers.
-The bandwidth priority goes to Residential users, so users of these plans might experience lower speeds in times of network congestion.
-Residential users who have run out of Priority Access data for the month will also see throttled speeds.
+Yes, Starlink will slow down speeds for Best Effort and Mobile (Roam) plan customers.
+The bandwidth priority goes to Standard (Residential), Priority (Business), and Mobile Priority users.
+Customers of the lower plan tiers might experience lower speeds in times of network congestion.

-How does Starlink compare to other broadband options?
+How does Starlink compare to other internet options?

 5G service continues to roll out around the world, and we are seeing more and more 5G home internet plans with unlimited data.
 This gives customers without fixed broadband access another fast internet option.

-T-Mobile is the current leader in 5G, with median download speeds of 191 Mbps.
-Their home internet service advertises expected speeds of between 30-100 Mbps.
+T-Mobile and Verizon are the current leaders in 5G home internet, with speeds usually above 200 mbps.
 5G home internet can be a great alternative to Starlink if it is available at your location.

 This is the speed I am experiencing using the starlink router and a roof mount for the dish.